F25

 Possible Causes

-Loose tachometer connector on motor, damaged tachometer coil, broken motor shaft magnet, wiring fault to control
+Loose tachometer connector on the motor, damaged tachometer coil, broken motor shaft magnet, wiring fault to the control.

 How to Fix / Troubleshooting